-It might sound obvious, but the very first step of problem solving is to identify what problems or opportunities to improve things exist for you or your team.
+It might sound obvious, but the very first step of problem solving is to identify what to focus on.
+These could problems you face or opportunities to improve things for you or your team.

-There are many ways to identify things teams can improve and, in most instances, the best people to come up with ideas are not leaders, but those closest to operations.
-Great ways to find problems and opportunities include team member suggestions, team brainstorming, customer feedback requests, supplier interviews and feedback and, of course, any kind of mandatory change.
+There are many ways to identify things teams can solve or improve.
+Often, team members, not leaders, are best place to identify what these are.
+There are many different tools that can be used to identify things to work on.
+These include: team member suggestions, team brainstorming, customer feedback requests, supplier interviews and feedback and, of course, any kind of mandatory change.

-Getting people involved in identifying options not only yields better options, but also builds engagement and trust and increases buy in at an early stage, provided leaders really listen to their team members.
+Getting people involved in identifying options has several benefits.
+It yields better options and also builds engagement and trust within teams.
+It also increases buy in at an early stage of problem solving, provided leaders really listen to their team members.

-Having a list of problems and opportunities that you can work on is great, however, they are not all going to be of equal importance.
+Having a list of problems and opportunities that you can work on is great.
+In reality, though, not all of your options are going to be of equal importance.

-You’ll identify some problems or opportunities that are very complex and take a lot of effort, and you’ll identify others that are very simple and easy to implement.
-Similarly, you’ll identify problems and opportunities that if addressed would yield huge benefits, and those that may only yield minor benefits.
+You’ll identify some problems or opportunities that are very complex and take a lot of effort.
+Some will be very simple and easy to implement.
+You’ll identify some that if addressed would yield huge benefits, and some that may only yield minor benefits.

 So how do you decide which ones you should work on first?
-There are many decision making tools to help with this process, but we recommend using an “Ease Benefit Matrix“, which is essentially a simple way to rank your problems by return on effort.
+There are many decision making tools to help with this process.
+The one we recommend is the “Ease Benefit Matrix“.
+It’s simply an easy too to help you rank your problems by return on effort.

 Addressing problems and opportunities for improvement should be a group activity, not an individual one.
-When you bring people together you bring together a wealth of understanding, creativity and challenge that leads to better solutions and outcomes.
-There is no “right” number of people for solving problems, but the number of people required increases as problems become larger and more complex.
+When you bring people together you bring together a wealth of understanding, creativity and challenge.
+This diveristy often leads to better solutions and outcomes.
+There is no “right” number of people for solving problems.
+However, the number of people required may increase as problems become larger and more complex.

 It’s not just a case of getting people together, it’s important to get the right people together.
 In most instances, leaders are not the right people.
-Instead, the best people to solve problems, or identify opportunities for improvements, are those that are close to the processes and issues being discussed.
+Instead, the best people to solve problems are those that are close to the processes and issues being discussed.
 These people are normally not in leadership positions, but operational or functional ones.
 The types of people we’d consider potentially useful for solving problems include: team members, process owners, technical experts, peer groups, delivery project team members and potentially customers and suppliers.

-While it’s important for the individuals supporting the problem or opportunity session understand the problem solving process, this is less important than that they have a great understanding of the situation.
+It’s more important for people involved in problems solving to have a great understanding of the situation than it is for them to understand the problem solving process.
 They can always be taught the problem solving approach that you choose to use.

-The last point we’ll raise here in relation to getting the right people together to solve the problem is that we recommend bringing in a dedicated facilitator for complex problems or opportunities.
-Facilitators help ensure that conversations and meetings progress effectively and they should help ensure you progress successfully through your methodology to a solution.
-You can always spend a bit of time and train a member of your team to be a facilitator, if that’s your preferred approach.
+The last point we’ll raise here is that we recommend bringing in a dedicated facilitator for complex problems or opportunities.
+Facilitators help ensure that conversations and meetings progress effectively.
+They should help ensure you progress successfully through your methodology to a solution.
+You can always train a member of your team to be a facilitator, if that’s your preferred approach.

 4. Solve the problem

 Now that you’ve identified you problems, prioritized them, chosen the one you want to work on first and identified the people you are going to work with, you need to actually solve the problem.
-This process involves working out what your solution to the problem is, but does not include the process of actually making the problem go away.
+This process involves working out what your solution to the problem is.
+It does not, though, include the process of actually making the problem go away.

-There are many different methods available for problem solving and it’s worth reviewing them and choosing the one that feels best for you, your team and the problem that you are looking to address.
+There are many different methods available for problem solving.
+It’s worth reviewing them and choosing the one that feels best for your situation and specific problem.

 5. Implementing the solution

-Once you’ve completed your problem solving process, you probably have a good idea of what needs to happen next, and you might even have a plan to help you do it.
+Once you’ve completed your problem solving process, you probably have a good idea of what needs to happen next.
+You might even have a plan to help you do it.

 It might feel like you’ve reached the end of the process, but you’re really just at the start.
 The process of implementing your solution is hugely important and will not happen without control and leadership.